Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0025/codes/c-lang/RFID.rst

      - control block
      - 63

 Each sector has a set of independent password and access control put in its last block, that is, Block 3, which is also known as sector trailer.
-Sector 0, block 0 (namely absolute address 0) of S50 is used to store the card serial number and vendor code, which has been solidified and can’t be changed.
+Sector 0, block 0 (namely absolute address 0) of S50 is used to store the card serial number and vendor code, which has been solidified and can't be changed.
 Except the manufacturer and the control block, the rest of the cards are data blocks, which can be used to store data.
 Data block can be used for two kinds of applications:

 (1) used as general data storage and can be operated for reading and writing data.